List of Neighbours characters introduced in 1988: Nene Williams

 Nene Williams (also Nina Williams) made her first appearance on 25 May 1988.
 She was originally played by Leigh Morgan.
 When the character was reintroduced in 2016, Ally Fowler took over the role.
 Fowler previously appeared in Neighbours as Zoe Davis.
 She commented, "It's not difficult to go full circle on Neighbours.
 The writers are very clever with the way that they can link people together.
 I love being back with Stefan again, we're having a lot of fun."
 Fowler admitted to some apprehension about joining the cast again, as she likes to move forward, but knowing the role was short term, she thought it would be fun.
 Fowler began filming in late 2015, and began appearing from 29 February 2016.

 Nene is Amy Williams's (Zoe Cramond) mother, and former partner of Paul Robinson (Stefan Dennis), who she met while she was an air stewardess.
 Upon her return, she "immediately ruffles feathers" when she sets her sights on one of the married characters, later confirmed to be Karl Kennedy (Alan Fletcher) after he rescues her during a heatwave.
 Network Ten drama executive Claire Tonkin called Nene "complex" and stated: "from her first moments on Ramsay Street, this character promises intrigue, secrets and lots of drama".
 Of her character's reasons for coming to Erinsborough, Fowler explained that Nene is angry with Paul for not helping her or being a proper father to Amy over the years.
 She said, "I think there's a desperate need in [Nene] to have family and to experience what having a family would be like and have that support, so in that way she craves Paul's support."
 Fowler also said that Paul would end up using Nene for his own gain.

 When her grandson Jimmy Williams (Darcy Tadich) is injured playing cricket, Nene makes some questionable choices while treating him, leading Amy to ask Karl for a second opinion.
-Nene feels that Amy does not trust her, and Fowler explained to an Inside Soap writer that Nene suffers from anxiety.
+Nene feels that Amy does not trust her, and Fowler explained to an Inside Soap writer that Nene has anxiety.
 She continued, "She's had a few problems in the past with her career – she's got involved with the odd doctor that she shouldn't have, which hasn't ended well – and she's had to play with the truth a little bit so that Amy doesn't worry."
 Knowing that Karl and Amy are watching her, she invents a crisis with Doug Willis (Terence Donovan), who she is caring for.
 Nene and Paul later share a kiss, and Nene enjoys playing "happy families" with him, Amy and Jimmy.
 She finds it comforting, but is unaware that Paul has an ulterior motive.